-From April 2021 there will be the new program, information and online tickets: Wein am Stein
+There will be the new program, information and online tickets: Wein am Stein

 Delicious bottles of wine and fine cuisine - this combination has long proven itself in "Wein am Stein".
 And so numerous delicious wines are offered, from local wines to first and second courses to sparkling wines.
 And that in two different glass sizes (0.1 and 0.25 litres, attention: deposit is required) as well as in the Bocksbeutel.
 But also non-alcoholic drinks are served.